iotaledger/inx-dashboard/documentation/docs/welcome.md

 Check the [Set Dashboard Credentials](http://wiki.iota.org/hornet/develop/how_tos/using_docker#4-set-dashboard-credentials) section of the recommended setup for more details.

-You can find all the configuration options in the [configuration section](configuration.md).
+You can find all the configuration options in the [Configuration section](configuration.md).

 ## Source Code